apohl79/audiogridder/README.md

 - The server supports AudioUnit and VST3 plugins
 - The plugin is available as AudioUnit and VST3
 - Tested DAWs: Cubase 10 Pro, Logic Pro X, Reaper

+## Reporting of Issues

+If you report a new issue, please be as precise as possible.
+I will have to be able to reproduce it or at least get some conclusions from the info you provide.

+- Report only one issue at a time, if you have multiple problems, please create multiple issues
+- If you see a crash, please attach the stack trace from apples crash dialog
+- Attach the server latest log file (~/Library/Logs/AudioGridderServer/Main_DATE-TIME.log
+- Minimize the server log (restart the server and just do, what leads to the problem and stop)